NYUDataBootcamp/Book/pandas-input.md

 * We spread the read statement over several lines to make it easier to read.
 Python understands that the line doesn't end until we reach the right paren `)`.
 That's common Python syntax.
 * We skip rows at the top and bottom that do not contain data.
 * We choose specific columns to read using the `parse_cols` parameter.
 Column numbering starts at zero, as we have come to expect.
 Here we select the mean score for each field (math, reading, science).
-* We set the index as the first colum.
+* We set the index as the first column.
 * We set the header from the first two rows (after those we skip).
 Note that the header has two parts:  the field (math, reading, science) and the measurement (mean, share of low-achievers, etc).

 We can clean this up further if we drop blank lines and simplify the variable names: